-Cologne University of Applied Sciences / Department of Economics and Business Administration contributes to academic exchange by means of three paper series: Cologne Business Studies, Cologne Business Discussion Papers and Cologne Business Working Papers
+The Faculty of Economics and Business Administration of Cologne University of Applied Sciences contributes to academic exchange by means of three paper series: Cologne Business Studies, Cologne Business Discussion Papers and Cologne Business Working Papers.

 - Cologne Business Studies are a medium of the university's outreach activities.
-Here, research with particular relevance for business practice is being published. - Cologne Business Discussion Papers are the department's platform for internal academic exchange.
-Also, contributions to the internal conference series are being published here. - Cologne Business Working Papers represent the department's contributions to the wider scientific community.
+Here, applied research with particular relevance for business practice is being published. - The publication series Cologne Business Discussion Papers is the faculty's platform for internal academic exchange.
+Contributions to the internal lecture series on economics and business administration are being published in this form. - Cologne Business Working Papers cover the faculty's refereed contributions to research to the wider scientific community.